-- increasing importance of retail channel: retail clients are gaining increasing market importance, with trading volume growing from US\$138.0 billion in 2012 to US\$795.5 billion in 2017.
-Over the same period, retail trading volumes increased from 34.1% to 50.3% of the total market: - fast-growing online players: the number of online brokers, who are defined by HKEx as exchange participants that offer online trading services to retail investors, increased significantly from 126 in 2007 to 274 in 2016, expanding from 30.0% to 54.7% of the total number of brokers over the period; - online players driving innovation: For example, on July 12, 2018, HK SFC released a circular regarding non face-to-face account opening by online brokers, demonstrating its acknowledgement of an evolving industry; - HKEx gaining global importance: Hong Kong IPOs are propelling the market.
-Hong Kong has been a top four IPO listing exchange in the world over the last five years, and ranked second in 2015 and 2016.
-Growth in the China technology and internet sectors, in particular, has driven issuances in Hong Kong; and - increasingly active local and overseas investors: Hong Kong-based local investors are becoming more active, with trading volume growing from US\$134.2 billion in 2012 to US\$632.2 billion in 2017.
-Meanwhile, contribution of overseas investors to the online retail trading volumes in Hong Kong increased from 2.8% to 20.5% over the same period, as China-based investors have increased their overseas investment in the recent years.
+- fast-growing online players: the number of online brokers, who are defined by HKEx as exchange participants that offer online trading services to retail investors, increased significantly from 126 in 2007 to 274 in 2016, expanding from 30.0% to 54.7% of the total number of brokers over the period; - online players driving innovation: For example, on July 12, 2018, HK SFC released a circular regarding non face-to-face account opening by online brokers, demonstrating its acknowledgement of an evolving industry; - HKEx gaining global importance: Hong Kong IPOs are propelling the market.
+Hong Kong has been a top four IPO listing exchange in the world over the last five years, and ranked second in 2018.
+Growth in the China technology and internet sectors, in particular, has driven issuances in Hong Kong; and - growing investor base and investment activities: Hong Kong-based local investors are becoming more active, with trading volume growing from US\$87.8 billion in 2012 to US\$808.8 billion in 2018.
+Meanwhile, the trading volume contributed by China-based investors grew from US\$4.7 billion to US\$136.7 billion over the same period, representing a CAGR of 75.4%, and is expected to reach US\$430.2 billion in 2023.
 At the same time, the introduction of Shanghai-HK connect has led more Hong Kong-based investors to invest in China's securities market.